ftassy/Telegram-Web-in-Thunderbird/README.md

 Prerequisite:
 Install <a href="(https://nodejs.org">Node.js</a>.

+Building the add-on from source requires to have a working [Node.js](https://nodejs.org).
+In addition, some package.json scripts would work only in a "*nix" environment.
 The add-on can be built by running the following command from its root directory:
 ```
 npm ci
 npm run build